 These black and white beans exhibit an earthiness complemented by a vegetarian broth infused with the heavenly spices and aromatics that make Vietnamese phở so distinctive.

 Why phở inspired?

 Phở is amazing.
-Along with banh mi, it has helped put Vietnamese cuisine on the map.
+Along with banh mi, it has put Vietnamese cuisine on the world map.
 But phở is not a singular consistent dish.
 There are many variations.
 Perhaps not quite as diverse as ramen, but it is close.
+Within Vietnam, there is a vigorous debate about the merits of Northern versus Southern phở.
 For another very different take on this Vietnamese classic, check out this duck phở.

 You are truly privileged if you have been able to enjoy a good bowl of Vietnamese Phở.
 You will know that the aroma of the broth is intoxicating.
 My exercise regime involves long walks around Saigon’s streets.
 Every time I come across a phở restaurant, I have to stop and take a deep breath to savour that wonderful aroma.

 The phở aroma is not so much about the meat used.
 Beef and chicken phở are both common in Saigon.
 Both share that distinctive aroma from the spices and aromatics used in the phở broth.
 The charred onion and ginger, together with the star anise, cloves, cinnamon stick, are what makes a phở broth special.

 So could we make a broth with these spices and aromatics that didn’t rely on boiling animal bones for hours?
 That is what these black and white beans in a vegetarian pho inspired broth have achieved.
 That unique phở aroma paired with the earthy taste and creamy texture of cannellini beans and black beans results in an incredibly aromatic, tasty, and healthy dish.